amcquistan/openjdk11-openjfx11/README.md

 # openjdk11-openjfx11
-Demo App for an OpenJDK11 and OpenJFX11 Project
+Demo App for an OpenJDK11 and OpenJFX11 Project with Gradle

 ### Dependencies
 * [Gradle](https://docs.gradle.org)